jcanizalez/terraform-provider-azurerm/website/docs/r/eventgrid_system_topic.html.markdown

 ---

+* `identity` - (Optional) An `identity` block is documented below.

 * `tags` - (Optional) A mapping of tags which should be assigned to the Event Grid System Topic.
+---

+A `identity` block supports the following:

+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Event Grid System Topic.
+Currently only type `SystemAssigned` identity is supported.

+---

 ## Attributes Reference